ibm-cloud-docs/vpc/example-code.md

 ## Create and attach a block storage volume
 {: #create-and-attach-storage-api-tutorial}

-You can create a block storage volume and attach it to your virtual server instance if you want additional storage.
+You can create a block storage volume and attach it to your virtual server instance if you want more storage.
 Create a block storage volume with a request similar to this example, and specify a volume name, zone, and profile.

 To see a list of volume profiles, provide this request: